geraldgsh/react-chatgpt-messenger-clone/README.md

 # React ChatGPT messenger clone

-This is a ChatGPT messenger app built with ReactJS, TailwindCSS, NextJs, Firebase, OAuth, JS, CSS & HTML.
+This is a ChatGPT messenger app built with ReactJS, TailwindCSS, NextJs, Firebase, OAuth, TypeScript, CSS & HTML.

 This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.2)](https://tailwindcss.com/blog/tailwindcss-v3-2) with Next.js.
 It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).